MikeBishop/http-misc-extensions/draft-bishop-httpbis-primary-altsvc.md

 mitigated by future work defining a way to publish alternative services in a mechanism which can be retrieved confidentially, such as via DNS in combination with {{?RFC7858}} or {{?DoH=I-D.ietf-doh-dns-over-https}}.

+However, servers which publish Alt-Svc records over unencrypted channels (HTTP connections without TLS) or channels without client authorization (DNS, or publicly accessible HTTP resources) enable active observers to build a map of fronting servers by collecting Alt-Svc advertisements.
+Servers SHOULD CONSIDER this trade-off in deciding when and how to make Alt-Svc records available to unauthenticated parties.

 # IANA Considerations